scintill/electrum-web/docs/INDEX.md

 #### The Story of Electrum

-Electrum was created in 2011, in the midst of the largest online Bitcoin wallet theft ever perpetrated.
+Electrum was created in 2011, in the midst of the largest ever online Bitcoin wallet theft.
 Over 75,000 BTC had been stolen.

 Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to rectify the situation.

-Thomas would not stop until centralized wallet services like MyBitcoin.com were finished, and put to rest.
 Online services simply couldn't be trusted to hold Bitcoin reserves unchecked.
+Bitcoin users deserved better.

 And so, he began working on a special kind of Bitcoin wallet.
 Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would